Introduction to Raid 5

 - If the number of drives is limited, then it is better to use Raid 5.
 This configuration is ideal for file servers and small applications.
 This is an all-around configuration system.

 - In order to rebuild the drive, it takes a longer time and this is a major disadvantage while considering Raid 5.
 Parity disks serve the purpose for the time being but drives are a source of concern.
 Depending on the speed, the rebuild may take at least a day.
 If failure happens during the build, then the data cannot be recovered at all.
 Data can be accessed while build operations are carried out.

 - Read and write operations can be overlapped while performing data parity and storage operations.

 - Standard SATA drives cannot be used in it due to rebuilding issues.

 When Could We Use Raid 5?

-- For small budget applications and servers, we can easily use Raid 5.
-As it requires only three drives and the storage space is utilized well in all the three drives, this configuration should be considered.
+- For small-budget applications and servers, we can easily use Raid 5.
+As it requires only three drives and the storage space is utilized well in all three drives, this configuration should be considered.

 - Since the storage of the files is more secure when compared with other configurations, critically important applications can be dealt with using Raid 5.

 - Data can be accessed even if the drive fails though the performance will be affected.
 However, this can be considered positive while in other configurations accessing data is not possible if the drive fails.